ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 $ mix ash_postgres.migrate
 ```

-### Interacting with your resource
+## Interacting with your resource

 All interaction with your resource attributes **ALWAYS** occur through an **action**.
 In our resource we are using the default actions for `:create, :read, :update, :destroy`.
 Create, update and destroy actions **ALWAYS** take a changeset.
 Ash changesets are conceptually similar to [Ecto changesets](https://hexdocs.pm/ecto/Ecto.Changeset.html).
-They're data structures which represent an intended change to an Ash resource.
+They're data structures which represent an intended change to an Ash resource and provide validation.

 Let's write a test to show how to interact with our resource.